|Nutritional Guidelines (per serving)|

 - 3 ounces/80 mL Spanish virgin olive oil

 - 2 to 3 tablespoons Spanish virgin olive oil

 - 2 to 3 tablespoons unbleached white flour

 This chicken recipe makes approximately eight servings as a tapa or four servings as a first course.

-Rinse the chicken breasts and pat them dry.
+Pat the chicken breasts dry.
 Cut the chicken breasts in half.
 Pour flour into a paper or plastic bag and add 1 tsp. of salt.
 Place several pieces of chicken into the bag and shake it to coat them.
 Repeat until all pieces of chicken are coated in flour.